The Rim Trail is undoubtedly one of British Columbia’s best day hikes.

 Along the way, hikers are rewarded with 360 degree views of azure lakes, endless mountain ranges and striking geological formations such as the basalt Giant Cleft and Smokey the Bear.
 The latter are visible from a short side trail near Stone City, a quartz monozonite formation.

 Most hikers travel the Rim Trail Loop in a clockwise direction, starting at either Quiniscoe Lake or Lake of the Woods.
-Average time to complete the entire loop is around 5.5 to 7 hours.
+The average time to complete the entire loop is around 5.5 to 7 hours.

 About Cathedral Provincial Park